Keksuccino/FancyMenu/README.md

 ## Documentation [The FancyMenu Wiki]

-The [FancyMenu wiki](https://github.com/Keksuccino/FancyMenu/wiki) has some very helpful documentations about creating animations and customize menus, so check it out!
+The [FeancyMenu wiki](https://github.com/Keksuccino/FancyMenu/wiki) has some very helpful documentations about creating animations and customize menus, so check it out!

 ## DOWNLOAD